-- Risk factors for spontaneous SAH are the same as for stroke in general: genetic factors operate in only a very small proportion of cases.
+- Risk factors for spontaneous SAH are the same as for stroke in general, particularly smoking, excessive alcohol consumption, and hypertension.
+Genetic factors account for only a very small proportion of cases.

 - The bigger the aneurysm, the more likely it is to bleed.
 However, as about 90% of aneurysms are small, the majority that bleed are less than 1 cm in diameter.

 - Hypertension - the global SAH incidence declined with every millimetre of mercury decrease in systolic blood pressure by 7.1%.

 - Smoking - the global incidence of SAH dropped by 2.4% for every 1% reduction in smoking prevalence.